Extract, transform, and load data on Linux with SSIS

 - A variety of transformations for cleaning, aggregating, merging, and copying data

 - Application programming interfaces (APIs) for extending SSIS with your own custom scripts and components

-To get started with SSIS, download the latest version of SQL Server Data Tools (SSDT).
+To get started with SSIS, download the latest version of SSIS How to Create an ETL Package.

 To learn more about SSIS, see the following articles:

-- SQL Server Integration Services (SSIS) Development and Management Tools
+- Integration Services (SSIS) Development and Management Tools